monitoringartist/zabbix-docker-monitoring/README.md

 ----

 Monitoring of Docker container by using Zabbix.
-Available CPU, mem, blkio, net container metrics and some containers config details e.g. IP, name, ...
+Available CPU, mem, blkio, net container metrics and some containers config details, e.g. IP, name, ...
-Zabbix Docker module has native support for Docker containers (Systemd included) and should support also a few other container type (e.g. LXC) out of the box.
+Zabbix Docker module has native support for Docker containers (Systemd included) and should also support a few other container types (e.g. LXC) out of the box.
 Please feel free to test and provide feedback/open issue.
 Module is focused on the performance, see section [Module vs. UserParameter script](#module-vs-userparameter-script).